omnistrate/saasbuilder/README.md

     Verify that your Docker environment is set up correctly.
 Ensure the Docker daemon is running and your docker-compose.yml file points to the correct image tags.
 Review the Docker and project logs for specific error messages.

 #### How to configure Google Account for sending out emails?
-    Configuring Google Account for sending ou emails is a two step process.
+    Configuring Google Account for sending out emails is a two step process.
 First the account must have a 2-Step Verification enabled, and second, the app password needs to be set.
 If the Google Account you are using, already has 2-Step Verification configured, you may skip Step 1, and start with Step 2.

   - Step 1 - Setup 2-Step Verification
     1. Visit Your Google Account by navigating to https://myaccount.google.com and log in.